sira-p/SVLMD/pages/Gallstone.md

 	- #Ultrasound
 		- #[[Posterior Acoustic Shadowing]]
-			- Posterior acoustic shadowing on ultrasound is a classic feature of gallstones. **This shadowing is most commonly produced by gallstones that are larger than 3–4 mm in diameter, regardless of their composition.** The shadowing occurs because the stone strongly reflects and absorbs the ultrasound waves, preventing them from passing through and creating a dark area behind the stone on the image. [[References/goodUltrasonicPropertiesGallstones1979]]
+			- Posterior acoustic shadowing on ultrasound is a classic feature of gallstones. **This shadowing is most commonly produced by gallstones that are larger than 3–4 mm in diameter, regardless of their composition.** The shadowing occurs because the stone strongly reflects and absorbs the ultrasound waves, preventing them from passing through and creating a dark area behind the stone on the image.[(Good, 1979)]([[References/goodUltrasonicPropertiesGallstones1979]])
 - ## Management
 	- ### [[Asymptomatic gallstone]]
 		- Expectant management & reassuring